jenkinsci/build-history-manager-plugin/README.md

 }
 ```

-#### Delete build artifacts with pattern
+#### Delete build artifacts matching patterns
-The following configuration has a single rule that utilizes the `Match every build` condition and deletes specific build artifacts based on Ant-style glob patterns defined in the `Include/Exclude` patterns.
+The following configuration has a single rule that utilizes the `Match every build` condition and deletes specific build artifacts based on Ant-style glob patterns defined in the `Include Patterns/Exclude Patterns`.

 Here's an example using the include pattern `"**"`, exclude pattern `"**/*.log"` to delete all files except log files: